ScaledMarkets/dabl/langref/README.md

 # DABL Language Reference, version Alpha

+## Current Status

 Note: DABL version 1.0 is still being developed, and this spec reflect that development and is therefore subject to change.
 Once the spec is labeled version 1.0, it will not change: changes to the language will be published as separate versions.
 After 1.0 has been published, great effort will be made to avoid breaking changes in future versions.

+## Background

 This is a normative spec.

+The purpose of the DABL language is to provide a robust way to define highly reliable and maintainable software build programs.
+DABL supports the concept of "infrastructure as code", and as such it is designed in a manner similar to a programming language.

+## Language Elements

-The elements of a DABL file are as follows:
+The top level elements of a DABL file are as follows:

 * [Namespace Declaration](namespace_decl.md)
 * [Import Declarations](import_decl.md)